What Are the Different Levels of PPE?

 The COVID-19 pandemic has introduced a whole new word into the vocabularies of people all over the world: personal protection equipment (PPE).
 While not a new concept to the millions of people working in healthcare, the rest of us became aware of what PPE is and what it can be used for.
 You’re probably already familiar with one of the most common varieties of PPE, the face mask.
 That’s just the beginning.

 PPE comes in many shapes and sizes, but every item falls into a “level” or category, from A through D. Each level describes the amount of protection an item gives to the person wearing it and what kind of protection they can expect.
-As with anything else, nothing is guaranteed, and no amount of equipment is a substitute for good judgment.

 What is Level D PPE?

 Face masks and cloth coverings that most of us wore during the peak of the pandemic don’t count as PPE, according to the FDA.
-They might qualify somewhat as Level D, which is the category reserved for standard-issue uniforms, clothes, scrubs, etc. This level of PPE is best for “nuisance contamination,” which is likely to be little more than an inconvenience.
+They might qualify somewhat as Level D, which is the PPE level reserved for standard-issue uniforms, clothes, scrubs, etc. This level of PPE is best for “nuisance contamination,” which is likely to be little more than an inconvenience.
 Level D PPE often comprises the base layer of other PPE with greater degrees of protection.

 What is Level C PPE?